-The May deadline for GDPR compliance is rapidly approaching, but it seems that many organizations have still not come to grips with the actions they need to take to fully comply to the new rules.
-In the wake of the Facebook and Cambridge Analytica data misuse, public attention to the importance of data privacy has been heightened.
+The May deadline for GDPR compliance is rapidly approaching, but it seems that many organizations have still not come to grips with the actions they need to take to fully comply with the new rules.
+In the wake of Facebook and Cambridge Analytica data misuse, public attention to the importance of data privacy has been heightened.
 Yet, with only a month until the General Data Protection Regulation (GDPR) deadline goes into effect– 93 percent of respondents to a new survey from business analytics leader SAS say they are not yet fully GDPR compliant.

-Less than half (46 percent) of the global organizations surveyed reported that they expect to be compliant when GDPR goes into effect May 25.
+Less than half (46 percent) of the global organizations surveyed reported that they expect to be compliant when GDPR goes into effect on May 25.
 Among surveyed U.S.-based organizations just 30 percent expect to meet the deadline.
 The EU is slightly more prepared, with 53 percent of the EU organizations surveyed expected to meet the deadline.

 The GDPR gives EU residents privacy rights that give them greater control over how companies handle their personal data.
 Any organization that is storing or processing data on EU residents may have GDPR compliance obligations, even if the organization isn’t in the EU.

 In February, SAS conducted a global survey of 183 business people in a wide variety of industries who have a role in preparing their organizations for GDPR.
 The survey highlights the biggest challenges and opportunities organizations face on the road to GDPR compliance.
 Download the complete infographic here.